API Reference

 |

-when True, merge the resolved path parameters into each response dict.
-Useful when the API does not echo back identifiers (e.g. AOIDs) in the response body.
+When True, the resolved path parameters are merged into each response dictionary.
+Useful when the API response doesn't include the requested identifier (e.g., associate OIDs).
 Defaults to False. |

 False